When Does Embedding Magnitude Matter? A Cross-Task Functional-Symmetry Framework: Extended Theoretical Analysis

 \subsection{Scope of Experimental Verification}

-In this paper, we provide experimental evidence for the following tasks: (1) \emph{dense text retrieval} with three pre-trained models across 30+ evaluation datasets (Section~\ref{sec:experiments}), (2) \emph{RAG-based question answering} showing retrieval gains transfer to downstream QA accuracy (Section~\ref{sec:how_rag}), (3) \emph{semantic textual similarity} demonstrating that asymmetric normalization harms symmetric tasks (Section~\ref{sec:how_sts}), and (4) \emph{vision-language retrieval} with CLIP confirming the task symmetry principle extends to cross-modal settings (Section~\ref{sec:how_clip}).
-Other applications in Table~\ref{tab:task_taxonomy} (e.g., recommendation systems, code search) share similar asymmetric structure and may benefit from magnitude-aware training, but we have not directly verified them.
+In this paper, we provide experimental evidence for the following tasks: (1) \emph{dense text retrieval} with three pre-trained models across 30+ evaluation datasets (Section~\ref{sec:experiments}), (2) \emph{RAG-based question answering} showing retrieval gains transfer to downstream QA accuracy (Section~\ref{sec:experiments}, Appendix~\ref{appendix:rag_setup}), (3) \emph{semantic textual similarity} demonstrating that asymmetric normalization harms symmetric tasks (Section~\ref{sec:gen_symmetric}), and (4) \emph{vision-language retrieval} with CLIP confirming the task symmetry principle extends to cross-modal settings (Section~\ref{sec:gen_symmetric}).
+Other applications in Table~\ref{tab:task_taxonomy}, such as recommendation systems and code search, share similar asymmetric structure and may benefit from magnitude-aware training, but we have not directly verified them.